polintw/Pensieve/README.md

   - from Windows:

     Set-SCPFile -ComputerName '(domainName in string)'  -Credential $ (username as declaim var) -KeyFile .ssh\id_rsa -Port (port used) -RemotePath '(path to save at remote in string)' -LocalFile '(file path at local in string)'

+  - db: seed
-4. db: migrate if needed, set env=production
+4. set 'export env=production'
-5. db: seed if needed
+5. db: migrate if needed
-6. run build as production.
+6. run build.
-7. run start as production.
+7. run start.